musana-engineering/musana.engineering.github.io/2025-03-15-azure-machine-learning-operations.markdown

 ---
 layout: post
-title: Machine Learning Operations (MLOps) on Azure
+title: The AI DevOps Playbook - Production-Ready Machine Learning on Azure
 date: 2025-03-22 13:32:20 +0300
 description: A hands-on approach to implementing infrastructure, automation, and governance for AI/ML projects on Azure
 img: ml_cover.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [machine-learning, kubernetes, azure, azureml, ai, mlops]
 ---
 As AI demonstrates its potential to solve real-world problems, more companies are working to integrate it into their business applications.
+This integration typically takes two forms: consuming ready-made models (OpenAI, Azure AI Services) or developing custom in-house models.
+Yet regardless of approach, most initiatives fail to move from experimentation to full production.

+Why?
+Because teams focus on the model while neglecting the system.
+Whether you're calling APIs or training neural networks, AI needs:

+Infrastructure that scales (compute, storage, networking)

+Operational discipline (versioning, monitoring, rollbacks)

+Data governance (especially when using proprietary business data)

-Yet many AI initiatives never move beyond experimentation into full production.
+As AI demonstrates its potential to solve real-world problems, more companies are working to integrate it into their business applications.
+Yet many AI initiatives fail to move from experimentation into full production.
 Why?

 AI success depends on three core infrastructure components: compute, storage, and networking all of which must be scalable, reliable, and efficient.
 These critical needs are often overlooked until it’s too late.
 This is where Platform Engineers step in, ensuring the right foundation is in place for AI deployment.